Googled yourself lately? Take a minute. Open a new tab. Search for yourself.

 Great websites have a page for each person.
 And these bio pages align with SEO best practices: they include relevant keyphrases, they have meaningful meta descriptions and they can even attract links.

-And for the personal SEO efforts, it’s these bio pages that should rank #1 for each person’s name.
+It’s these bio pages that should rank #1 for each person’s name.

 Beyond a great read for visitors, bios have a technical SEO opportunity that will help you inject a bit of your data into the search engine.
 It’s called “schema” or microdata.